kallaspriit/react-base/README.md

 # React application base
 **Minimalistic react application structure with development server and build system.**

-## Setup
-- run `npm install` to install all dependencies.
-- run `npm start` to start the development server or `npm build` to build the production version in */dist* directory.
-- open [http://localhost:3000](http://localhost:3000) in your browser (if it didn't open automatically).

-## Command line
-- `npm start` - start the development server on port 3000 (provides hot-reload, generators).
-- `npm run build` - build the production version in */dist* directory.
-- `npm run serve` - serves the production version from the */dist* directory (build it first!).
-- `npm run graphql` - starts the graphql server (development server starts this as well).
-- `npm run lint` - check your code for issues and style rules.

 ## Technologies
 - ES2015+ (Babel)
 - React